-95. Each and every allegation set forth in this complaint is incorporated herein by reference.

-96. Under regulations implementing the MLA, BLM must reject a lease if the lease "for environmental or other sufficient reasons, would be contrary to the public interest."
-43 C.F.R. § 3425.1-8.

-97. In approving the Flat Canyon Lease, BLM made no showing as to whether issuance of the Lease would be contrary to the public interest for environmental or other sufficient reasons.
+- 107. Each and every allegation set forth in this complaint is incorporated herein by reference. - 108.
+Under regulations implementing the MLA, BLM must reject a lease if it determines that offering, selling and issuing the lease, "for environmental or other sufficient reasons, would be contrary to the public interest."
+43 C.F.R. § 3425.1-8. - 109.
+BLM failed to comply with this regulatory requirement.
+In approving the Flat Canyon Lease, BLM failed to make a determination as to whether issuance of the Lease would be contrary to the public interest.
 The FEIS contains no public interest analysis.
 BLM's ROD does not present any reasoned weighing of public interest concerns.
-In failing to address new information and circumstances related to the air quality and climate impacts of the Flat Canyon Lease, BLM also failed to demonstrate that leasing would, in fact, be in the public interest.

-98. BLM's failure to ensure issuance of the Flat Canyon Lease would be in the public interest violates the agency's MLA coal leasing regulations.
-This failure was "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law," in violation of its own regulations and the APA.
-5 U.S.C. §§ 706(1), (2)(A).
+BLM also failed to make this public interest determination in preparing its Determination of NEPA Adequacy or issuing the Flat Canyon Lease in 2015. - 110.
+Alternatively, BLM's public interest determination failed to consider all relevant factors, including environmental factors.
+BLM only considered the economic benefits of issuing the Flat Canyon Lease. - 111.
+BLM violated its MLA coal leasing regulations by failing to make a public-interest determination before issuing the Lease or, alternatively, considering only economic factors, and not environmental factors, in its public-interest determination.
+Accordingly, BLM's decision to issue the Flat Canyon Lease was thus arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law, under the APA.
+5 U.S.C. § 706(2).